soxueren/atsd/integration/pentaho/data-integration/README.md

 ### Load derived series to ATSD

-- Open `Design` pane and find `Insert / Update` in `Output` category.
+- Open the `Design` pane and find `Insert / Update` in the `Output` category.
 Drag and drop it to `Transformation` pane
 - Connect `Insert / Update` to `Entity`
-- Configure `Insert / Update` as shown in the screenshot below (`Tagret table` is a tagret metric in which we want to put the data):
+- Configure `Insert / Update` as shown in the screenshot below (`Tagret table` is the tagret metric where we want to store the data):
-> That operation will insert calculated data as new metric in ATSD
+> This operation will insert calculated data as a new metric in ATSD

 ![](resources/insert.png)

-> For INSERT operation Data Integration require ATSD to have that metric be created!
+> For the INSERT operation, Data Integration requires ATSD to have that metric created already!

 Complete diagram example: